-Your credit scores are determined by the information reporting in your credit reports which is an overview and history of the decisions that you have made while maintaining your credit.
+Your credit scores are determined by the information reported in your credit reports which is an overview and history of the decisions that you have made while maintaining your credit.

 So, let’s take a look at some healthy habits that will ensure a higher credit score.